 Castle Hill Pill Box Lookout WWII Bunker

-A track to the this lookout veers leads from the car park to a WWII bunker.
+The track to this lookout veers from the car park to a WWII bunker.
 The view is just as good from within the bunker.

 Castle Hill Memorial – Robert Towns